MarioRuiz/string_pattern/README.md

 ### Generate a string with specific expected errors

-Usually for testing purposes you need to generate strings that don't fulfill an specific pattern, then you can supply as a parameter expected_errors (alias: errors)
+Usually, for testing purposes you need to generate strings that don't fulfill a specific pattern, then you can supply as a parameter expected_errors (alias: errors)

 The possible values you can specify is one or more of these ones: :length, :min_length, :max_length, :value, :required_data, :excluded_data, :string_set_not_allowed